NOTE: The next round of applications for the Outdoor Recreation Grant Program will open December 2023.

-How it works:
+How it works

-Provides matching grants to local units of government for up to 50% of the cost of acquisition, development and/or redevelopment of local parks and recreation areas.
+The Outdoor Recreation Grant Program provides matching grants to local units of government for up to 50% of the cost of acquisition, development and/or redevelopment of local parks and recreation areas.

-Cities, counties, townships and recognized tribal governments.
+Cities, counties, and townships.

-Level of assistance:
+Level of assistance

 Grants are reimbursed based up to 50 percent of the total eligible costs.
-The maximum grant award is $100,000.
-The local share can consist of cash or the value of materials, labor and equipment usage by the local sponsor or by donations or any combination thereof.
+The maximum grant award is $350,000 (for a total project cost of $700,000).
+The local match can consist of cash; the value of materials, labor and equipment usage by the local sponsor; donations; or any combination thereof.
 Costs must be incurred and paid for before reimbursement can be made.

-A majority of the review and selection process will focus on guidelines outlined in the 2008-2012 SCORP.
+A majority of the review and selection process will focus on guidelines outlined in the 2020-2024 SCORP.
 Additional review components will assess the design of the proposed project and existing park facilities.
 Project design should be compatible with the physical characteristics of the site, consistent with generally accepted engineering and architectural design standards, in accordance with accessibility standards and minimize risk to the health and safety of users.

-The Department of Natural Resources will review and rank applications during the spring of 2014.
-Preliminary grant awards will be announced in the summer of 2014.
+The Department of Natural Resources will review and rank applications during the spring of 2023.
+Preliminary grant awards will be announced in the summer of 2023.

-How to apply:
+How to apply